heartstchr/heartstchr.github.io/docs/README.md

             <AccordionTab header="Q: How can I start a project with you?">
                 <h3 class="m-0 p-0 hidden">How can I start a project with you?</h3>
                 <p class="mx-3">
-                    You can start by <a href="https://cal.com/stackseekers" class="no-underline">scheduling a meeting</a> with me.
+                    You can start by <a href="https://cal.com/stackseekers" class="no-underline" aria-label="schedule a meeting">scheduling a meeting</a> with me.
 I’ll connect with you promptly to discuss your requirements and plan the next steps.
                 </p>
             </AccordionTab>
             <AccordionTab header="Q: What services do you provide?">
                 <h3 class="m-0 p-0 hidden">What services do you provide?</h3>
                 <p class="mx-3 ">
                     I offer a variety of services tailored to your needs, including
-                    <a href="web-development-services/#ConsultingAndTechnicalAdvisory" class="no-underline">Custom Web Development</a>,
+                    <a href="web-development-services/#ConsultingAndTechnicalAdvisory" class="no-underline" aria-label="Custom Web Development">Custom Web Development</a>,
-                    <a href="web-development-services/#E-commerceSolutions" class="no-underline">E-commerce Solutions</a>,
+                    <a href="web-development-services/#E-commerceSolutions" class="no-underline" aria-label="E-commerce Solutions">E-commerce Solutions</a>,
-                    <a href="web-development-services/#APIDevelopmentAndIntegration" class="no-underline">API Development and Integration </a>,
+                    <a href="web-development-services/#APIDevelopmentAndIntegration" class="no-underline" aria-label="API Development and Integration">API Development and Integration </a>,
-                    <a href="web-development-services/#FigmatoWeb" class="no-underline">Figma to Web Conversion</a>, and
+                    <a href="web-development-services/#FigmatoWeb" class="no-underline" aria-label="Figma to Web Conversion">Figma to Web Conversion</a>, and
-                    <a href="web-development-services/#hosting" class="no-underline">Hosting & Deployment</a>.
+                    <a href="web-development-services/#hosting" class="no-underline" aria-label="Hosting & Deployment">Hosting & Deployment</a>.
                     <div class="mt-2">Let’s find the best solution for your project!</div>
                 </p>
             </AccordionTab>